evantravers/hammerspoon-config/README.md

 ### pomodoro timer
 TODO:
-- should be under hyper-p
-- should be a little menu modal thing that pops up with instructions
-- if no timer started
-  - allows you to hit enter to start
-- if timer started
-  - shows you remaining time
-  - enter to stop
-  - space to pause

 - on start should close list of distractions
 - on pause/stop should open distractions back up